18-spot Ladybird Myrrha octodecimguttata

-Although a pretty widespread ladybird in Nottinghamshire, this 18-spot Ladybird was an unexpected find at Haywood Oaks on August 15th 2006.
+Although supposedly a pretty widespread ladybird in Nottinghamshire, this 18-spot Ladybird was an unexpected find at Haywood Oaks on August 15th 2006.
 The 18-spot Ladybird is a fairly small species and a tree dweller, showing a preference for the tops of Scots Pines.
 The background colouration is a rich brown (Cream-spot Ladybird is darker and a larger insect) ID can be clinched by the rounded 'M' mark on the Pronotum.
-Our second record was not to come until April 2010, when we beat one from a Pine on Budby South Forest, which was the first Sherwood Forest record, since hostorical times.
+Our second record was not to come until April 2010, when we beat one from a Pine on Budby South Forest, which was the first Sherwood Forest record in over a century.
+In August 2013, we beat numbers of this Ladybird from two small Scot's Pines growing on a council estate near Oak Tree Heath at Mansfield.

 .....